France & Italy with Scott & Joe

 Our Itinerary

 After your overnight flight and upon arrival in Lyon, you will be greeted at the airport by Armelle, our local guide and ‘fixer’ who will be with us throughout the journey.
-Armelle has a way of putting everyone immediately at ease, and before long will become a highlight of the entire trip, and maybe your new BFF.
+Armelle has a way of putting everyone immediately at ease, and before long will become a highlight of the entire trip, and one of the people you’re most grateful to have with you.

 We settle into Hôtel Le Royal Lyon, set directly on Place Bellecour in the heart of the city.
 After time to unwind, you might step out for a walk, have a glass of wine, or simply enjoy the comfort of your room.

 That night, we head to Café Comptoir Abel for our first dinner.
-This is one of those places that feels exactly right from the moment you walk in.
+The restaurant is exactly right from the moment you walk in.
 Lively, traditional, and full of character.
 It is also one of the restaurants visited by Anthony Bourdain during his time in Lyon, and like many of his discoveries, it captures something essential about the city.

 Expect deeply rooted Lyonnais dishes, excellent wine, and that unmistakable first-night energy where everything starts to click.